serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 Similarly, *idProperty*, *localTextPrefix*, *Enum Types* etc. are also generated under *ServerTypings.tt*.
 Thus, when you make a change that affects a metadata in these generated files, you should transform T4 templates to transfer that information to TypeScript.

 > You should always build before transforming, as T4 files uses output DLL of MovieTutorial.Web project.
+Otherwise you'll be generating code for an older version of your Web project.

 Now we have fullname at the title of PersonDialog.